siddharthi865/reactjs-interview-questions-and-answers/set-17/README.md

 ## Question 1.
 How do you toggle CSS classes dynamically in React?

+## Question 2.
+How do you render a "loading" spinner while data is being fetched?

+## Question 3.
+How do you create a reusable input component?

+## Question 4.
+How do you handle simple inline validation for an input field?

+## Question 5.
+How do you implement a "show password" toggle?

 ## Question 6.
 How do you display the length of a text input dynamically?

 ## Question 7.
 How do you clear input fields after submission?